ENVIRONMENTAL POLICIES, OVERSIGHT AND COMPLIANCE

 - Provide independent inspections verifying environmental compliance.

-We strive to evaluate every FirstEnergy facility through the ECAP program every three years.
+We intend to evaluate every FirstEnergy facility through the ECAP program every three years.

-Additionally, through our Environmental Threat Assessment Program, we aim to exceed compliance requirements, going above and beyond by performing site visits that help us to proactively identify and eliminate any potential environmental risks at our facilities.
+Additionally, through our Environmental Threat Assessment Program, we aim to exceed compliance requirements by performing site visits that help us to proactively identify and eliminate any potential environmental risks at our facilities.

 These two key programs help us to maintain compliance in a variety of areas and put into action our commitment to be good stewards of the environment.